xuchengustb/xuchengustb.github.io/index.md

 Cheng Xu is now working towards PhD degree on Computer Science in [University of Science & Technology Beijing](https://www.ustb.edu.cn).

 He is with the Microarchitecture and Integrated Circuit Laboratory (MICL).
-His research interests are in the areas of wireless indoor localization, including channel modelling, localization estimation and tracking, cooperative localization and mobile computing; human activity recognition, including accurate human motion capture and behavior recognition.
+His research interests are in the areas of

+* **wireless indoor localization**, including channel modelling, localization estimation and tracking, cooperative localization and mobile computing;

+* **human activity recognition**, including accurate human motion capture and behavior recognition.

 # [](#header-1)Education Information